-The properties of the FJ-MGL to be considered are mean modulus of elasticity, minimum modulus of elasticity, and tensile strength (if applicable).
-The properties of the fingerjoints to be considered are tension strength and delamination.
-In addition, all fingerjoints are required to be proof-loaded to a tension stress level as listed in Table 1.
+The FJ-MGL properties to be considered are mean modulus of elasticity, minimum modulus of elasticity, and tensile strength (if applicable).

+The fingerjoint properties to be considered are tension strength and delamination.
+In addition, all fingerjoints are required to be proof-loaded during production to a tension stress level as listed in Table 1.

-This Standard utilises the Cumulative Sum (CUSUM) control chart method as one method of maintaining statistical control of the FJ-MGL ultimate tensile strength and modulus of elasticity.
-The criterion is based on using all the data and not just the last few samples.
+This Standard utilizes the Cumulative Sum (CUSUM) control chart method as one method of maintaining statistical quality control of the FJ-MGL ultimate tensile strength and modulus of elasticity.